joel-rojas/twitter-ui-posts/README.md

 * Parent and child (Container & presentational) UI components are created and split into their own namespaces.
 Although Angular docs suggest to structure your app's folders with the [Folders-by-feature principle](https://angular.io/guide/styleguide#overall-structural-guidelines), it's up to the developer to apply it.

-* Use of HTTPInterceptor service to handle succeeded/failed calls of the APIs, to show/hide a custom loading-mask UI component and to show an error message if the app couldn't load API data properly.
+* Use of HTTPInterceptor service to handle succeeded/failed call of the API, to show/hide a custom loading-mask UI component and to show an error message if the app couldn't load API data properly.

 * Use of Rxjs operators to specifically set the latest data to the app's state by combining data from API and localStorage.
 If any data has been changed manually on the app and the browser is reloaded, localStorage data will persist and format the data shown on the app.